dasch/ecurly/README.md

 % Templates are simple strings:
 Template = "Hello {{name}}!",

-% You can render the template using `curly:render_with_dict` if you want to supply the values
+% You can render the template using `curly:render_with_dict` if you want to
-% of the references with a dict().
+% supply the values of the references with a dict().
 Dict = dict:from_list([{name, "World"}]),
 {ok, "Hello World!"} = curly:render_with_dict(Template, Dict),

 % You can also use a module to supply the values.
-It needs to export a function with the names
+It needs to export a function
-% of the references.
-In this example, `some_module` exports `name/0`.
+% with the name of the reference.
+In this example, `some_module` exports
+% `name/0`.
 {ok, "Hello World!"} = curly:render_with_module(Template, some_module),

 % Finally, you can supply a function of your own to look up reference values.